I like to write about DIY gardening and general homesteading tips. I hope to provide readers with ideas and inspiration.

 Amending Spent Potting Soils

-Potting soils are usually designed to be used to retain water and nutrients for plants and often times potting mixes can be bought with fertilizers already in the mix so you don't really need to worry about it for most of the first season of use.
+Potting soils are usually designed to be used to retain water and nutrients for plants.
+Oftentimes, potting mixes can be bought with fertilizers already in them so you don't really need to worry about it for most of the first season of use.

-After each pot has been occupied for the season though, the potting soil will need nutrients and organic matter replenished to be used again successfully.
-The solution to this problem, again is compost.
+After each pot has been occupied for the season though, the potting soil will need its nutrients and organic matter replenished to be used again successfully.
+The solution to this problem, again, is compost.

 I like to amend my potted plants with composted leaves and twigs, or leaf mold.
 Leaf mold is made by raking up piles of dead leaves and twigs and letting them decompose.

-It's a slow process but it can be sped up by raking the leaves into black trash bags, or garbage cans and letting sun beat down on it.
+It's a slow process, but it can be sped up by raking the leaves into black trash bags or garbage cans and letting the sun beat down on them.
 This "solar cooking" of the materials speeds up the decomposition.

-No matter which method you choose to use to make the leaf mold though, make sure the material you are composting gets turned or stirred well once a week and stays evenly moist until it looks and smells like dirt.
+No matter which method you choose to use to make the leaf mold, make sure the material you are composting gets turned or stirred well once a week and stays evenly moist until it looks and smells like dirt.

 Enjoy Your Soil

-It doesn't matter if you have a balcony garden, a handmade raised bed, or a game animal feed patch close to your hunting grounds.
-Knowing your soil and keeping it healthy and full of nutrient rich organic matter is the key to repeated successful growing seasons.
-This equals repeated successful seasons of you.
+It doesn't matter if you have a balcony garden, a handmade raised bed, or a game-animal feed patch close to your hunting grounds.
+Knowing your soil and keeping it healthy and full of nutrient-rich organic matter is the key to repeated successful growing seasons.